danma0903/Poolside/video_streaming_backend/README.md

 To activate the environment run `source <name of virtual environment>/bin/activate`.

-To load the requirements run `pip install -r requirements.txt` after the environment has been activated.
-You should see the name of your environment in the shell.
+You will have to load the requirements manually. `requirements.txt` is not up to date.
 ## Usage
 To start the server, make sure you are in the `video_streaming_backend` folder then run  `python3 video_stream_server.py`.
 To start the client, open a new shell and follow the steps above to create and activate the environment.
 Then run `python3 video_stream_client.py`.